๐Ÿ”‹College Physics I โ€“ Introduction

 Contact Forces: When Objects Touch

 These forces arise from direct physical contact between objects.
-They result from electromagnetic interactions at the atomic level, but in introductory physics, we treat them as separate, measurable pushes and pulls at surfaces.
+At the atomic level, they result from electromagnetic interactions between surface atoms, but in introductory physics, we treat them as separate, measurable pushes and pulls at surfaces.

 Normal Force

-• Adjusts automatically to prevent objects from passing through surfaces; it's a response force, not a fixed value
+• Adjusts automatically to prevent objects from passing through surfaces.
+It's a response force, not a fixed value.
+You solve for it using Newton's second law; you don't just assume it equals mgmg.

 Friction Force